jon-jacky/Piety/samples/ed.md

 These API variables and functions are implemented:

-*buffers, current, buf, lines, o, S, f, z, r, b, B, w, D, DD, n, e, p, l, a, i, d, c, s, q*
+*buffers, current, buf, lines, o, S, f, z, r, b, B, w, D, DD, n, e, p, l, a, i, d, c, s*

-All edit mode commands are implemented, but only as (single character) command names with no arguments.
-Commands that have default argument values use them, but many commands are not useful.
+Also *ed* and *q* to enter and quit *ed* command mode.

 Limitations:

-In the **s**ubstitute command, the *pattern* must be literal string, not a regular expression.
+In the **s**ubstitute function, the *pattern* must be literal string, not a regular expression.

 In the *f* and *z* functions, the search *pattern* must be a literal string, not a regular expression.
 The program searches only to end (or beginning) of the buffer, with no wraparound.

+The *ed* command mode is barely working.
+All commands are implemented, but only as (single character) command names with no arguments.
+Commands that have default argument values use them, but many commands are not yet useful.
+Command mode blocks when waiting for a command, so it does not yet work with the Piety scheduler.

 Revised Jan 2014